 pianist. collaborator. pioneer.

-John Wilson is widely acclaimed as one of today’s foremost interpreters and advocates of American piano repertoire.
-Serving as Pianist of the San Francisco Symphony and San Diego Symphony and Principal Keyboard of the Marin Symphony, he occupies posts that place him at the center of the American orchestral landscape.
-Critics praise his performances for electrifying virtuosity, deep stylistic insight, and an uncanny ability to illuminate the uniquely American voice in classical music; the San Francisco Chronicle commended his “casual virtuosity on piano.”
+John Wilson is widely acclaimed as one of today's foremost interpreters and advocates of American piano repertoire.
+As Pianist of the San Francisco Symphony and San Diego Symphony and Principal Keyboard of the Marin Symphony, he stands at the center of the American orchestral landscape.
+Critics praise his transformative artistry and ability to illuminate the uniquely American voice in classical music—deeply rooted yet forward-looking.
+The San Francisco Chronicle commended his "casual virtuosity on piano."

-A passionate advocate for new work, Wilson has premiered scores by Michael Tilson Thomas, John Adams, Steve Reich, Timo Andres, and Gabriela Lena Frank, while his lectures and masterclasses—spanning major concert halls, universities, and technology forums—illuminate the past, present, and future of America’s piano heritage.
+A passionate advocate for new work, Wilson has premiered scores by Michael Tilson Thomas, John Adams, Steve Reich, Timo Andres, and Gabriela Lena Frank.
+From Davies Symphony Hall to World Summit AI, his performances illuminate what makes American repertoire essential.

 “another of the year’s excellent piano albums … celebrates both [Michael Tilson Thomas] and his influences”